mrbusche/backseatfan.com/_posts/2010-04-15-ben-roethlisbergers-police-report-released.md

   <blockquote>
     <p>
-      <a href="http://www.thesmokinggun.com/archive/years/2010/0415101roethlisberger1.html">Witness Elizabeth Brooks told investigators of partying with Roethlisberger at Capital City, where he purchased a round of shots for women in the VIP room and announced, &#8220;All my bitches, take some shots.&#8221;</a>
+      <a href="http://www.thesmokinggun.com/archive/years/2010/0415101roethlisberger1.html">Witness Elizabeth Brooks told investigators of partying with Roethlisberger at Capital City, where he purchased a round of shots for women in the VIP room and announced, "All my bitches, take some shots."</a>
     </p>
   </blockquote>

   <p>
     The Rooneys announced today that Big <span style="text-decoration: line-through;">Ben</span> Douche will be punished for his actions.
 They are cooperating with Roger Goodell to see what the right punishment will be.
-Is it weird that they plan on punishing an &#8220;innocent&#8221; man?
+Is it weird that they plan on punishing an "innocent" man?
 No, because he fucking did it.
 I hope changing his name to Big Douche is one of his punishments.
   </p>
 </div>